New York is one of the most recognised cities in the world. Look at our guide to the top 20 things to do in New York to make the most of your trip.

 3. Statue of Liberty & Eilis Island Tour

 It is popular to do Eilis Island and the Statue of Liberty tours together as they are so close to one another.
-A ferry brings you across to Liberty Island where you can get an up-close look at Lady Liberty and the Statue of Liberty Museum.
+A ferry brings you to Liberty Island, where you can look at Lady Liberty and the Statue of Liberty Museum.
 You can also pay extra to go into the pedestal and the crown of the Statue of Liberty and look at the scenic view.
-The tour also brings you to Eilis Island to learn about the history of immigration to America in the Ellis Island Immigration Museum.
-Get access to the American Family Immigration History Center’s records to look through the passenger records and ship manifests and information.
+The tour also brings you to Eilis Island to learn about the immigration history to America in the Ellis Island Immigration Museum.
+Access the American Family Immigration History Center’s records to review passenger records, ship manifests, and information.

 4. SUMMIT One Vanderbilt

-SUMMIT One Vanderbilt is another unbelievable view spot to take in the beauty of NYC, however SUMMIT One also offers a very unique immersive experience on the top three floors of the One Vanderbilt.
+SUMMIT One Vanderbilt is another unbelievable view spot to take in the beauty of NYC, however SUMMIT One also offers a unique immersive experience on the top three floors of the One Vanderbilt.
 Artist Kenzo Digital created a mind-bending art piece of mirrored rooms with interactive areas called Air.
-Transcendence 1 and 2 are two floors covered in mirrors and give you a different view of the city.
-SUMMIT One also has round silver balloons drifting in the air in Affinity, for unique and cool photos and if you are brave enough Levitation allows you to see the city from a glass box that is jutting out from the One Vanderbilt.
+Transcendents 1 and 2 are two floors covered in mirrors, giving you a different view of the city.
+SUMMIT One also has round silver balloons drifting in the air in Affinity for unique and fantastic photos.
+Levitation lets you see the city from a glass box jutting out from the One Vanderbilt if you are brave enough.

-If you pay extra you also have the option to get a glass elevator up to the top with Ascent and have a signature cocktail in Aprés, the outdoor and indoor dining area.
-Many people go to SUMMIT One to get a spectacular view of the city at sunset.
+If you pay extra, you can take a glass elevator up to the top with Ascent and have a signature cocktail in Aprés, the outdoor and indoor dining area.
+Many people go to SUMMIT One for a spectacular view of the city at sunset.

 5. Museums in NYC